 How to Make Mediterranean Quinoa Salad

-• Rinse 1 cup quinoa well under cold running water.
+• Rinse the quinoa: Rinse 1 cup quinoa well under cold running water.
 Cook according to package instructions.

-• While the quinoa cooks, add the juice and zest of 1 lemon to a serving bowl, along with the 1 teaspoon oregano, 3/4 teaspoon Kosher salt, and about 1/4 teaspoon freshly cracked pepper.
-Whisk in ¼ cup of olive oil.
-Taste and adjust the seasoning to your liking. the dressing for the quinoa salad in a large bowl with a whisk.
+• Make the vinaigrette: While the quinoa cooks, add the juice and zest of 1 lemon to a serving bowl, along with 1 teaspoon oregano, 3/4 teaspoon Kosher salt, and about 1/4 teaspoon freshly cracked pepper.
+Whisk in 1/4 cup of olive oil.
+Taste and adjust the seasoning to your liking.

-• Once the quinoa is finished cooking and has absorbed all of the liquid add it to the bowl with the vinaigrette.
+• Combine the quinoa and vinaigrette: Once the quinoa is finished cooking and has absorbed all of the liquid, add it to the bowl with the vinaigrette.
 Stir to coat and allow the quinoa to absorb the lemon vinaigrette.
 Let it cool completely before adding the vegetables.
-Cooked quinoa in a large bowl with a wooden spoon.

-• While the quinoa cools, chop the vegetables.
+• Prep the vegetables and combine: While the quinoa cools, chop the vegetables.
 Slice the scallions, chop the peppers, and run your knife through the Kalamata olives.
 Add them to the bowl.
-Slice the cucumber in half then into quarters and roughly chop.
+Slice the cucumber in half, then into quarters, and roughly chop.
 Add the bowl and stir.
-Finish with crumbled feta and serve.
-Quinoa salad in a large bowl with wooden serving utensils.
-This is surrounded by small bowls of feta cheese, salt and pepper as well as a lemon half, a jar of fresh oregano, and a cloth napkin.

-This recipe couldn’t be easier to adapt to your personal tastes or to use up what you have on hand.
+I have been making this quinoa salad for nearly two decades!
+I have switched it up six ways to Sunday.
+So feel free to make it your own to suit your personal preferences and use up what you have on hand.
 Here are a few ideas to mix it up.

 • Use chevre instead of feta